OctoPrint/OctoPrint/README.md

 The community forum is available at [community.octoprint.org](https://community.octoprint.org/?utm_source=github&utm_medium=readme).

-The official IRC channel is [#octoprint on freenode](https://chat.octoprint.org).
-Its logs can be found [here](https://freenode.logbot.info/octoprint).
+An invite to the Discord server can be found at [discord.octoprint.org](https://discord.octoprint.org).

 The FAQ can be accessed by following [faq.octoprint.org](https://faq.octoprint.org/?utm_source=github&utm_medium=readme).